 Will be initiated upon your military in-processing.
 Pay is commensurate with your rank and time in service and Pay charts can be found online and change yearly.
 Additional pays include Consolidated Special Pay (“doctor bonus pay”) and Basic Allowance for Housing & Subsistence.
 Military resident pay is typically much more than civilian resident pay.

-UC Davis grants Interns/Residents a 2-week vacation block twice per year for a total of 4 weeks per year.
+UC Davis grants interns/residents a two week vacation block twice per year for a total of four weeks per year.

-David Grant Medical Center (Travis AFB) accepts 3rd and 4th year medical students for general surgery and sub-internship rotations from USUHS and HPSP students.
+DGMC accepts third and fourth year medical students for general surgery and sub-internship rotations from USUHS and HPSP students.
 Rotations may occur year round but are typically May through September for the GME application cycle.
 We accept up to four students per month.
 Please contact the general surgery resident coordinator as spots fill quickly.
 If you are unable to secure a rotation during your desired time, you may still come visit for 1-2 days to interview with the program director and view our site.

 Primary services covered while at DGMC are General Surgery, MIS/Bariatric, Colorectal, Surgical Oncology, and Vascular.
 Additionally, there are opportunities to scrub cases on ENT, Plastic Surgery, Cardiothoracic, GYN, and Urology.